emtreg/emtreg.github.io/_posts/2020-02-06-designing-durable-code:-what-should-be-a-class?.md

  <li>Player</li>
  <li>MineCounter</li>
 </ol>
-<p>&emsp;Metz's first rule for determining what should be a class is to look at the nouns in the description of your application.</p>
+<p>&emsp;Metz's first rule for determining what should be a class is to look at the nouns in the description of the application.</p>
 <p>&emsp;Let's revisit my program's description from above:<p>
 <p>&emsp;"In this <b>Minesweeper program</b>, there are ten <b>mines</b> hidden within the <b>tiles</b> of a <b>board</b>, and a <b>player</b> must successfully flag all of these <b>tiles</b> in order to win the <b>game</b>.
 A <b>counter</b> keeps track of how many mines are left on the board.
 As the <b>player</b> selects each <b>tile</b>, a tile may reveal a <b>number</b> indicating how many <b>mines</b> immediately surround it.
 If a <b>tile</b> has no neighboring <b>mines</b>, its surrounding <b>tiles</b> will be revealed recursively"</p>
 <p>&emsp;As you can see, I have created classes to represent each of the nouns in the description, except for <b>mines</b> and <b>numbers</b>.
 This is due to Metz's second rule: a noun that has both <em>data</em> and <em>behavior</em> associated with it deserves to be a class.</p>